Microsoft/azure-docs.cs-cz/articles/iot-hub/iot-hub-java-java-file-upload.md

     }
     ```

-1. Odesílání obrázků na IoT Hub, přidejte následující metodu do **aplikace** třída odesílání obrázků na IoT Hub:
+1. Můžete nahrávat obrázky do služby IoT Hub, přidejte následující metodu do **aplikace** třídy k nahrání Image do služby IoT Hub:

     ```java
     // Use IoT Hub to upload a file asynchronously to Azure blob storage.